 top of page

-6 foods to ease bloating and help digestion
+6 foods to ease bloating and upset stomach

-I recommend foods to fill up on for less gas, gurgles and groaning.
+Foods to fill up on for less gas, gurgles and stomach groaning.

-If you are suffering from continual stomach gurgles, bloating or feeling constipated, it could be that your digestive health has gone a little bit out of whack.
+If you are suffering from stomach upset, bloating or constipation, it could be that your digestive health is out of balance.
 I talked to Women's Health about it here.
-Although the above symptoms could be a warning sign of something bigger such as IBS, coeliac disease, or ovarian cancer, and, if experienced frequently should be reason to book in pronto with your GP, they could also be a simple plea from your gut that it needs a little bit of TLC.
-The good news is that there are plenty of foods to help digestion so pepping up your digestive tract can be a tasty experience.
 More women come to my clinic complaining about bloating than ever before.
-My clients are always surprised when I tell them that their lifestyle is the culprit, not just their diet.
+My clients are often surprised when I explain that a busy lifestyle could be contributing.
 We live our lives at a fast pace and that takes its toll on the gut.
 Snacking on the run, working through lunch, eating late: it all puts pressure on your digestive system.
 Add in big life stressors, like striving for a promotion and always being ‘on’, and your gut just can’t cope.

 Digestion is a complex system which needs everything in harmony.
 When this is interrupted by stress, it can trigger chronic digestive problems like IBS and, putting it bluntly, what you put in your mouth influences what comes out the other end.
 If you’re eating smoked salmon on rye for lunch and a vegetable stir-fry for dinner, you’re getting antioxidants, fibre and Omega 3 fatty acids – all great for a healthy gut.
 But if it’s brioche with jam for breakfast and spaghetti carbonara after your run, your digestive system will start to suffer.

 So, what are the best foods to help digestion – that also fit into a fast-paced lifestyle?
-I share my top powerhouse foods for digestive health.
+I share my top powerhouse foods for digestive health below.
 Read my full interview with Women's Health magazine here.

 Oats